 Audacity references the original audio material until you actually perform some kind of edit on it, such as cutting a piece away or using any effect on it.
-So if you a selection, this doesn't actually increase the number of .au files in the _data folder, and doesn't increase disk space usage. for example does increase the number of .au files, but this is so these files can be retained separately on the Audacity clipboard for .
+So if you a selection, this does not actually increase the increase disk space usage. though, for example, does increase the the size of the project file but this is so these files can be retained separately on the Audacity clipboard for .

 Once you perform an edit, the original unchanged audio is retained, along with the changed audio.
-This is so you can useand to try out edits and undo them if they don't sound as you wanted.
+This is so you can useand to try out edits and undo them if they do not sound as you wanted.

 If you edit just a small selection in a track, only that small selection of changed data is written to disk.
-Nonetheless, this still represents a doubling of disk space usage for that selection, and a further edit on that selection (unless you first undo the previous edit) represents a quadrupling of disk usage.
+Nonetheless, this still represents a doubling of disk space usage for that selection, and a further edit on that selection (unless you first undo the previous edit) adds the same amount again, and so on.
 For example, a five minute stereo recording at default quality settings takes 100 MB of space.
 If you edit the whole length of that recording, disk space usage will increase to 200 MB.

-If disk space is a problem while working on a project, you can useto discard Undo levels and reclaim disk space.
-Note that once you close the project by using or exiting Audacity, the audio data needed for Undo/Redo is discarded, so as to make project storage as economical as possible.
+Note that once you close the project by usingor exiting Audacity, the audio data needed for Undo/Redo is discarded, so as to make project storage as economical as possible.

 - 44,100 Hz, 32-bit, stereo = 20 MB of space per minute.
 44,100 Hz and 32-bit are Audacity's default quality settings